vekatze/neut/book/src/overview.md

   <li><em>The absence of annotations to the type system</em> when achieving both of the above</li>
 </ul>

-I believe the last one is particularly interesting, as it means Neut found memory predictability _inside_ the usual λ-calculus.
+I believe the last one is particularly interesting, as it seems to mean that Neut is leveraging memory predictability which resides _in_ the usual λ-calculus.

 ## How Does it Look?